mstanczy/git-workshop/README.md

 git checkout buttons
 ```

-Git emits a warning about the extra commit that is not connected to any of the branches.
-We can still create a new branch for that single commit, for easier reference, without switching to that branch.
+Before completing the operations git emits a warning about the extra commit that is not connected to any of the branches.
+We can still create a new branch for that single commit, for easier reference in the future, without switching to that branch.
+If we don't do it, this commit will remain in git database but no branch will be pointing to it.
+Let's create a new branch called "footer" and point it to the extra commit we just created:

 ```
 Git branch footer <sha>
 ```
 where sha refers to the SHA ID for the commit called "updated footer to 2021"

-30. Notice our active branch is now "buttons".
+33. Notice that our active branch is now "buttons".
 Visualize the status of all branches:
 ```
 git history
 ```